We’ve curated a list of resources that we think could be helpful during this time

 The Holburne Museum (Bath) is offering a Creativity 4 Wellbeing virtual art group – every Wednesday, 2 – 3.30pm

-Arts Council England Emergency Funding – ACE are making £160 million of emergency funding available for organisations and individuals who will need it during this crisis, and have also changed the funding requirements for individuals and organisations currently in receipt of their funding.
-Round one opens for applications on 9 April 2020.
-Round two opens for applications on 16 April 2020.
-Potential applicants will need to register for Grantium in early April.
-There will be support for people to do this.
+Arts Council England Emergency Funding – ACE have been making various pots of emergency funding available for organisations and individuals who need it during the pandemic, and have also changed the funding requirements for individuals and organisations currently in receipt of their funding.
+Please check the webpage for the most up to date information about grants that are currently open.

 The Dancers’ Hardship Fund.
 Support given to freelance dancers across genres including ballet, contemporary, Black and Asian dance and hip hop including those with portfolio careers, e.g. choreography, who whose work would normally include employment in the subsidised dance sector.
 This Fund is supported by Arts Council of England.

 Covid-19 Community-Led Organisations Recovery Scheme (CCLORS) will provide grants up to £100,000 to community-led organisations in England that are facing severe financial difficulties as a direct result of the coronavirus lockdown.
 The scheme is open to all types of community-led organisation affected by the crisis.
 Applications are particularly welcome from organisations led by or directly supporting Black, Asian and minority ethnic (BAME) communities, which have been disproportionately affected by Covid-19.
 The scheme is run by Power to Change, Locality, The Ubele Initiative and Social Investment Business on behalf of The National Lottery Community Fund.
-CCLORS will have three application rounds: The first round will open between 10 am and 1 pm on Tuesday 28 July; The second round will open on Tuesday 4 August; The third round will be open on Tuesday 11 August.
+CCLORS will have three application rounds.

 General Online Resources for Arts Professionals